 It can also crack molars, creating the need for a lot of expensive and uncomfortable dental work in the form of crowns or extractions and possibly implants.

-Not many people have told me that they were somehow able to stop grinding in their sleep.
-It’s hard to change a habit that occurs when you’re sleeping.
+Not many clients have told me that they were somehow able to stop grinding their teeth in their sleep.
+It’s hard to change a habit that occurs when you’re sleeping!

 However, it definitely can and does happen!
-Here’s what I’ve heard or read that may help you.
+Here’s what I’ve heard or read that may help you stop the habit.

 Meditation can help.